aptech/docs/docs/CR-uniquesa.rst

 Purpose
 ----------------
 Removes duplicate elements from a string vector.

-NOTE: uniquesa is deprecated.
-Instances of this function should be replaced by unique.
+..
+NOTE:: :func:`uniquesa` is deprecated.
+Instances of this function should be replaced by :func:`unique`.

 Format
 ----------------
 .. function:: uniquesa(sv)

-    :param sv:
+    :param sv: data
     :type sv: Nx1 or 1xN string vector

-    :returns: y (*sorted Mx1 string vector*) containing all unique elements found in  sv.
+    :returns: y (*sorted Mx1 string vector*) containing all unique elements found in *sv*.

 Examples
 ----------------